-Weather data used in the energy estimation is to be from a weather station with a climate representative of the climate local to the office space.
+Weather data used in the energy estimation via a simulation package is to be from a weather station with a climate representative of the climate local to the office space.
 Caution is required in some cities which exhibit a range of distinct weather patterns across the urban area.